gabx/R-project/R-mkl/README.md

 The file is a variation of the Fedora [R meta package](http://pkgs.fedoraproject.org/cgit/R.git) maintained by Tom Callaway <spot@fedoraproject.org>.
 Part of the build and install sections have been modified.

-The current release, _intel_mkl-fc22-1_, may contain some bugs, even if it builds, installs and run fine.
+The current release, _R-intel-3.2.2-2.fc22.x86_64, may contain some minor bugs, even if it builds, installs and run fine.
 A lot of checks are done at build time and they must leave you with a set of working R packages.

 ##NOTE